Resources & FAQ's

 Once my child graduates the program then what?

 We recommend a maintenance program if you don’t have a pool at home to practice in.
 Survival Swim must be maintained to keep skills sharp.
-As your child grows, their density and length changes they need to know how to maintain the swimming skills they have learned.
+As your child grows, their density and length change they need to know how to maintain the swimming skills they have learned.
 I like to tell parents that you would not sign your child up for a sport for 6 weeks and then never bring them back and expect them to be all-starts the following season, would you?
-Children need practice to keep their muscle memory sharp and the skill a second nature.
+Children need the practice to keep their muscle memory sharp and the skill a second nature.

 Yearly Refreshers are also recommended after the winter months.
 One of the great things about Aqua Buddies having an indoor facility it that maintenance and refreshers can occur at any time year-round.

 My parents taught me how to swim by throwing me in?